 THOSE AMAZING, BRILLIANT, BEAUTIFUL, SUPER-EFFICIENT “MAGICAL LIGHT MACHINES” – Pictured and alluded to above, these are the words I use to describe the multi-prism glass lenses first made by Augustin Fresnel in France in the 1820s.
 They were soon in use in lighthouses throughout Europe, and in all U.S. lighthouses by the time of the Civil War.
 Prior to the introduction of these lenses, lighthouses had many individual oil lamps, as many as fifteen or twenty at a major seacoast light.
-Not only did these consume a tremendous amount of oil, but they weren’t all that bright, and couldn’t be seen from very far away.
+Not only did these consume a tremendous amount of oil and were very labor intensive, but they weren’t all that bright, and couldn’t be seen from very far away.
 Fresnel’s lens required only a single lamp, thus saving both lots of fuel and lots of labor, and the prisms of the lens magnified and redirected the light source into horizontal beams of light that reached far out over the water.
 They truly revolutionized lighthouses.
 If you get a chance to visit a lighthouse or a museum with a Fresnel lens, you’ll also realize how simply beautiful they are too.

 The left photo above shows the “Argand / Lewis” type lamp used before the advent of the Fresnel lenses.
 A polished reflector behind the lamp helped direct its light outward.
 Several to many of these, often hung in a chandelier arrangement were needed, particularly in major seacoast lights.
 The center photo is of a First Order “Fixed” (non-rotating) Fresnel lens.
 The rightmost photo shows a “Rotating” First Order lens with many “flash panels.”
 Note the center “bulls-eye” prism in each section.